The role of the poet in Geometric and Archaic Greece

 Introduction

-This article discusses the role of the typical ancient Greek poet, as this is portrayed in various genres of poetry produced between the 9th and 6th centuries BC.
-The discussion covers the poetry of what is archaeologically known as the Geometric and Archaic periods.
-Due to the complexity of the topic and the number of poets encountered in this chronological span, the paper focuses on six texts produced by five characteristic representatives of the above periods.
+This article discusses the role of the typical ancient Greek poet as portrayed across various genres of poetry produced between the 9th and 6th centuries BC.
+The discussion covers the poetry of the archaeologically known Geometric and Archaic periods.
+Due to the complexity of the topic and the number of poets encountered within this chronological span, the paper focuses on six texts by five representative figures from the above periods.
 The first section focuses on the Homeric epics and explores the role of the poet in the introductory verses of the Iliad and the Odyssey.
 The second section focuses on how the poet is being portrayed in Hesiod’s Theogony, written towards the end of the 8th or early 7th century BC.
-The third section moves on to the Archaic period and discuses the role of the poet in the works of Archilochus from Paros .
-The fourth and fifth sections examine respectively abstracts from the work of Theognis from Megara and Sappho from Lesbos, focusing on the social and political changes witnessed by both poets during the 6th century BC.
-The final section concludes on the role of the ancient Greek poet and its evolution through time based on the poetry of the five selected representatives.
+The third section moves to the Archaic period and discusses the role of the poet in Archilochus of Paros's works.
+The fourth and fifth sections examine abstracts from the works of Theognis of Megara and Sappho of Lesbos, focusing on the social and political changes witnessed by both poets during the 6th century BC.
+The final section concludes with a discussion of the role of the ancient Greek poet and its evolution over time, based on the poetry of the five selected representatives.

 The role of the poet in the Homeric epics

-Since Classical antiquity, there have been long debates on Homer’s time and place of existence, including theories on the circumstances and the paternity of his compositions.
+Since Classical antiquity, there have been long debates about Homer’s time and place of existence, including theories about the circumstances of his composition and his paternity.
 Unfortunately, an outline of all arguments and views till present cannot be part of this essay.
 According to Herodotus, whose testimony is nowadays considered to be more plausible than others, Homer’s poetic peak should be placed sometime in the middle of the 9th century BC (Anastasiou 2001, 61) (1).
-His poetry reflects the general ideas of Early Greece and consist of narratives on gods and heroes.
-Modern scholarship classifies Homer’s work under the broader genre of heroic epic.
+His poetry reflects the general ideas of Early Greece and consists of narratives on gods and heroes.
+Modern scholarship classifies Homer’s work as a heroic epic.

-In the introductory verses of the Iliad, the narrative begins with an invocation to the goddess-muse and an brief statement about the poem’s topic.
-More specifically, in the Iliad (1-7) the main topic is Achilles’ wrath and his denial to fight next to the other Greeks (Stephanopoulos et al. 2002, 14-15).
+In the introductory verses of the Iliad, the narrative begins with an invocation to the goddess-muse and a brief statement about the poem’s topic.
+More specifically, in the Iliad (1-7), the main topic is Achilles’ wrath and his refusal to fight alongside the other Greeks (Stephanopoulos et al. 2002, 14-15).
 In the introductory verses, the poet’s character is literally absent.
 Homer does not renounce himself as the creator or even the performer of his work; therefore, his artistic persona and his personal signature do not exist.
-In the first verse of his composition, he commands the anonymous goddess-muse to tell the story of Achilles' wrath: “Μῆνιν ἄειδε, θεά, Πηληϊάδεω Ἀχιλῆος" (Homer, Iliad, 1) (2).
-It is evident that the poet is only there to carry the goddess’ narration to the audience.
+In the first verse of his composition, he commands the anonymous goddess-muse to tell the story of Achilles’ wrath: “Μῆνιν ἄειδε, θεά, Πηληϊάδεω Ἀχιλῆος" (Homer, Iliad, 1) (2).
+It is evident that the poet is only there to carry the goddess’s narration to the audience.

 The poet’s objective is to describe the final events of the Trojan War as these are told by an unknown muse.
-Such events took place under divine intervention, and it is the same divine intervention that allows the poet to communicate the story to the audience.
-This is clearly noted in the statement “Μῆνιν ἄειδε, θεά...”, where the the story is literally told by the goddess.
-Again, noted in the fifth verse, the statement “Διὸς δ'ἐτελείτο βουλή...” explains that Zeus was responsible for what happened, which is to be explained as the story unfolds.
+Such events occurred through divine intervention, and it is the same divine intervention that enables the poet to communicate the story to the audience.
+This is clearly noted in the statement “Μῆνιν ἄειδε, θεά…”, where the story is literally told by the goddess.
+Again, noted in the fifth verse, the statement “Διὸς δ’ἐτελείτο βουλή…” explains that Zeus was responsible for what happened, which is to be explained as the story unfolds.

-Despite Homer’s dedication to the traditional form of epic poetry, which commands respect to the divine powers, the introductory verses of the Iliad include elements of later philosophical ideas that stand away from traditional religion.
-For example, verses 3-5 explain that a mortal man’s soul rest in Hades, while his flesh becomes the feast of dogs and vultures.
+Despite Homer’s dedication to the traditional form of epic poetry, which commands respect for divine powers, the Iliad's introductory verses include elements of later philosophical ideas that depart from traditional religion.
+For example, verses 3-5 explain that a mortal man’s soul rests in Hades, while his flesh becomes the feast of dogs and vultures.

 The same attitude is noted in Homer’s Odyssey, although minor innovations in the general style are likely to be due to an evolution following the Iliad.
-In the first verse the poet commands the goddess-muse to tell him the story of the “man of many ways”, the cunning Odysseus: “ Ἂνδρα μοι ἒννεπε, Μοῦσα, πολύτροπον...”.
+In the first verse, the poet commands the goddess-muse to tell him the story of the “man of many ways”, the cunning Odysseus: “ Ἂνδρα μοι ἒννεπε, Μοῦσα, πολύτροπον…”.
 Here, the poet is not just the carrier of divine narration, which is noted in the Iliad, but he mediates and tells the story that is dictated to him by the anonymous goddess-muse.
-The participation of Homer in the narration is stressed with the use of dative in the statement “μοι ἒννεπε”, which literally translates as “describe to me”.
+The participation of Homer in the narration is emphasised by the use of the dative in the statement “μοι ἒννεπε”, which literally means “describe to me”.
 Furthermore, the anonymity of the goddess-muse in the Odyssey is not as strict as it appears in the Iliad.
-In verse 10, Homer provides a clue by stating that his muse is “...θεά, θύγατερ Διός...”, a goddess and the daughter of Zeus.
+In verse 10, Homer provides a clue by stating that his muse is “…θεά, θύγατερ Διός…”, a goddess and the daughter of Zeus.

-In the Odyssey, Homer’s presence comprises an artistic evolution; the poet introduces his persona in his creation for the first time.
-It is likely that a gradual evolution took place during the transition between the creation of the Iliad and the creation of the Odyssey, which led to the gradual recognition of the poet’s role, who later became part of all poetic compositions.
-This period signifies the beginning of a new era in Greek poetry, where the presence of the poet’s persona becomes the artistic norm during the 6th century BC.
+In the Odyssey, Homer’s presence marks an artistic evolution; the poet introduces his persona for the first time.
+It is likely that a gradual evolution occurred during the transition from the creation of the Iliad to the Odyssey, leading to the recognition of the poet’s role, which later became part of all poetic compositions.
+This period marks the beginning of a new era in Greek poetry, in which the poet’s persona becomes the artistic norm during the 6th century BC.

 The role of the poet in Hesiod’s Theogony

-Hesiod lived sometime during the second half of the 8th century BC although some scholars argue that he was contemporary to Homer.
-Such arguments are based on a 2nd century BC remark on the Contest of Homer and Hesiod (Ἀγὼν Oμήρου καὶ Ἡσιόδου) (Anastasiou 2001, 106-7) (1).
-Whichever the era of the Boeotian poet, his epics are didactic as opposed Homer’s heroic epics; therefore, he introduces a new poetic style.
+Hesiod lived sometime during the second half of the 8th century BC, although some scholars argue that he was contemporary to Homer.
+Such arguments are based on a 2nd-century BC remark on the Contest of Homer and Hesiod (Ἀγὼν Oμήρου καὶ Ἡσιόδου) (Anastasiou 2001, 106-7) (1).
+Whichever era the Boeotian poet lived in, his epics are didactic rather than Homer’s heroic epics; therefore, he introduces a new poetic style.
 His era is characterised by a general agricultural recession (Στενοχώρια), during which the farmers demand a fair redistribution of land.
-This period is also characterised by intense colonisation and the foundation of Greek city-states all over the Mediterranean basin, which is likely to have associated with the broader shortage of cultivated land (Mossé & Schnapp-Gourbeillon 2002, 202).
-Although Hesiod’s didactic epic Works and Days draws from the sociopolitical problems of his era, his preceding Theogony discusses the same theological agenda that is noted in Homer.
+This period is also characterised by intense colonisation and the foundation of Greek city-states all over the Mediterranean basin, which is likely to have been associated with the broader shortage of cultivated land (Mossé & Schnapp-Gourbeillon 2002, 202).
+Although Hesiod’s didactic epic Works and Days draws on the sociopolitical problems of his era, his earlier Theogony pursues the same theological agenda as Homer.

-In Theogony, there is an upgrade in the role of the poet compared to the Homeric epics, which is evident in verses 22-25.
+In Theogony, the role of the poet is elevated compared to the Homeric epics, as evident in verses 22-25.
 There, the poet is no longer an anonymous carrier of the muses’ story.
-He introduces himself by name (Hesiod), he explains his profession (a shepherd at the slopes of Mount Elicon) and describes his relationship with the muses: they were those who spoke to him and taught him how to sing, “...αἵ νύ ποθ' Ἡσίοδον καλὴν ἐδίδαξαν ἀοιδήν...”
-(Hesiod, Theogony, 23).
-In Theogony, the poet Hesiod is undoubtedly an existing person, who receives the divine inspiration from the muses (“...ἐνέπνευσαν δε μοι αὐδὴν θέσπιν...”)
-(Hesiod, Theogony, 31-2).
-On the other hand, the muses have no direct intervention to his composition, but according to his statement, they are the ones who ordered him to sing about the events that happened and are meant to happen, and praise the race of the gods without without unnecessary references (Hesiod, Theogony, 32-5).
-The role of the poet in Theogony matches that of an inspired teacher, who has been assigned the divine task to clarify the theological cosmos of his time, and present it to the ignorant audience.
+He introduces himself by name (Hesiod), he explains his profession (a shepherd at the slopes of Mount Elicon) and describes his relationship with the muses: they were those who spoke to him and taught him how to sing, “…αἵ νύ ποθ’ Ἡσίοδον καλὴν ἐδίδαξαν ἀοιδήν…” (Hesiod, Theogony, 23).
+In Theogony, the poet Hesiod is undoubtedly an existing person, who receives the divine inspiration from the muses (“…ἐνέπνευσαν δε μοι αὐδὴν θέσπιν…”) (Hesiod, Theogony, 31-2).
+On the other hand, the muses have no direct intervention in his composition, but according to his statement, they are the ones who ordered him to sing about the events that happened and are meant to happen, and praise the race of the gods without unnecessary references (Hesiod, Theogony, 32-5).
+The role of the poet in Theogony matches that of an inspired teacher, assigned the divine task of clarifying the theological cosmos of his time and presenting it to an ignorant audience.

-At this point, it needs to be stressed that both poets of the Geometric period, Homer and Hesiod, are interested in a supernatural cosmos, which belongs to the gods and the heroes.
+At this point, it is important to stress that both poets of the Geometric period, Homer and Hesiod, are interested in a supernatural cosmos that belongs to the gods and heroes.
 Furthermore, they show no intention to criticise or doubt the structure of this cosmos, or the qualities of its protagonists.
-As it will be explained further on, in the following centuries poets shift from the supernatural cosmos of the gods and the heroes to the existing cosmos of the mortal humans.
-They focus on the everyday reality of their time and they are inspired by the people living around them.
-Archaic poetry becomes detached from the supernatural elements of the Geometric period, as it coincides with the appearance of the pre-Socratic philosophers and the broader evolution of human thought that produced early science.
-Philosophers of the Archaic period, such as Xenophanes of Colophon (570-475 BC), opposed against the anthropomorphic character and the immoral nature of the gods (Coucouzeli 2001, 35-36), which were previously portrayed by Homer and Hesiod.
-During the Archaic period, the role of the poet was meant to be different.
+As explained further on, in the following centuries, poets shift from the supernatural cosmos of the gods and heroes to the existing cosmos of mortal humans.
+They focus on the everyday realities of their time and are inspired by the people around them.
+Archaic poetry becomes detached from the supernatural elements of the Geometric period, as it coincides with the emergence of the pre-Socratic philosophers and the broader evolution of human thought that gave rise to early science.
+Philosophers of the Archaic period, such as Xenophanes of Colophon (570-475 BC), opposed the anthropomorphic character and the immoral nature of the gods (Coucouzeli 2001, 35-36), which were previously portrayed by Homer and Hesiod.
+During the Archaic period, the role of the poet was different.

 The role of the poet in the compositions of Archilochus

-The life of Archilochus from the island of Paros is placed at the beginning of the Archaic period, and more specifically c.
+The life of Archilochus from the island of Paros is placed at the beginning of the Archaic period, and more specifically, c.
 680-640 BC.
-His poetry is elegiac and iambic; his style is sarcastic and his broader approach is anti-heroic.
-In that sense, Archilochus delivers a completely different ideal compared to the works of Homer and Hesiod (Lypourlis 2001, 123).
+His poetry is elegiac and iambic; his style is sarcastic, and his broader approach is anti-heroic.
+In this sense, Archilochus presents an ideal that is completely different from those of Homer and Hesiod (Lypourlis 2001, 123).
 The poet’s era is characterised by a major innovation in Archaic warfare, the development of the hoplite phalanx, which became the main military formation of the ancient Greek world (Mossé & Schnapp-Gourbeillon 2002, 185-7).
 Even though Archilochus was from an aristocratic family, he became poor and was forced to earn his living as a mercenary hoplite.
 It is known that he joined at least one military expedition against the island of Thasos (Lypourlis 2001, 127).

-In his surviving Excerpt 1, Archilochus presents himself, not as a poet, put as a warrior: “εἰμὶ δ' ἐγὼ θεράπων μὲν Ἐνυαλίοιο ἄνακτος...”
-(Archolochus, Excerpt 1, 1).
+In his surviving Excerpt 1, Archilochus presents himself not as a poet, but as a warrior: “εἰμὶ δ’ ἐγὼ θεράπων μὲν Ἐνυαλίοιο ἄνακτος…” (Archilochus, Excerpt 1, 1).
 The persona of the mercenary-warrior is noted by an indirect mention to the “Enyalius King”, the God of War, Ares.
-His primary nature as warrior, which can be verified by Archilochus’ personal story, is supplemented by his secondary nature, that of the poet: “...καὶ Μουσέων ἐρατὸν δῶρον ἐπιστάμενος” (Archolochus, Excerpt 1, 2).
+His primary nature as warrior, which can be verified by Archilochus’ personal story, is supplemented by his secondary nature, that of the poet: “…καὶ Μουσέων ἐρατὸν δῶρον ἐπιστάμενος” (Archilochus, Excerpt 1, 2).
 Archilochus possesses the loving gift of the muses, which is his ability to compose poetry.
-As opposed to Homer and Hesiod, the muses have offered him his poetic skill as gift, and therefore, they do not intervene in his compositions.
+As opposed to Homer and Hesiod, the muses have offered him his poetic skill as a gift, and therefore, they do not intervene in his compositions.
 In other words, the poet is no longer dependent on divine inspiration, and also, the poet does not have to carry what is told to him by the muses.

 The personal element in Archilochus’ poetry is noted with the introductory declaration “I am…” (“εἰμὶ δ’ ἐγὼ…”) and his broader tendency to describe abstracts from his personal life in his verses.
 The role of the poet is to advertise his own self, and to do this, he exalts his ego to become the source of his creative inspiration.
 Archilochus is the first internationally recognised poet to dare this innovation Lypourlis 2001, 128).